South Australian Derby Tips & Betting advice

 The lead up to the South Australian Derby includes running in the Group 3 Chairman’s Stakes over 2000m, held a week early on Australasian Oaks day at Morphettville.
 Three-year-old fillies occasionally take on the colts having run in the Schweppes Oaks a week early, while a route via the Sydney Autumn Carnival and the Australian Derby is also a popular journey to the South Australian Derby.

-The 2008 South Australian Derby winner Zarita was the last filly to win the race having already won the Australasian Oaks a week earlier.
+The 2008 and 2015 South Australian Derby winners Zarita and Delicacy were the last fillies to win the race having already won the Australasian Oaks a week earlier.

 The South Australian Derby has been won by notable names including Melbourne Cup winner Subzero, who did the double in 1992, and Mummify, who went on to land the Caulfield Cup in 2003 following victory in the Morphettville classic.